Aylestone: History

 The name 'Aylestone' comes from the Anglo-Saxon 'Aegel's settlement' or 'Egil's settlement'.
 Aylestone was recorded in the Domesday Book as Ailstone, held in the reign of Edward the Confessor by Alveva, Countess of Mercia.
 In 1086 it was held by Robert de Beaumont, 1st Earl of Leicester.
 The manor passed from Robert to his son Robert le Bossu, thence to Bossu's son Robert Blanchemains and finally to Blanchemains' son, Robert FitzPernel.
 FitzPernel died without issue, and his estates were divided between his two sisters, the manor of Aylestone passing to Margaret, who married Saer de Quincy, 1st Earl of Winchester.
 The manor passed by marriage into the hands of the Harcourt family, and then the Pembrugge family of Tong, Shropshire.
 On the death of Fulke de Pembrugge IV in 1409, the manor passed to his wife Isabel.
 Fulke and Isabel having no issue, the manor eventually passed to the grandson of Fulk's sister Juliana, Richard Vernon III.
 Aylestone remained in the hands of the Vernon family until the death of Sir George Vernon in 1565.
 His daughter Dorothy having married John Manners, second son of the 1st Earl of Rutland, Aylestone passed to the Manners family, who later became the Dukes of Rutland.

 The estate was sold by the 6th Duke of Rutland, the sale being held at the Temperance Hall in Leicester on 26 June 1869.

-The Leicester Extension Act of 1891 incorporated Aylestone into the Borough of Leicester.
+The Leicester Extension Act 1891 (54 & 55 Vict. c. c) incorporated Aylestone into the Borough of Leicester.
 The village had at this time an area of 1,723 acres.
+On 26 March 1896 the civil parish was abolished and merged with Leicester.

 Aylestone's open fields were enclosed in 1766. about this time Aylestone was the chosen route into Leicester Town for the supply of coal from the areas around Bagworth, Desford and Swannington which was carried in by Packhorse "trains" who crossed, on the Aylestone packhorse bridge, the (sometimes swampy) flood plain area now known as Aylestone Meadows.